MB-trac: History

-In 1987, Daimler-Benz entered into a strategic cooperation with Deutz, who at the time built the Deutz Intrac, a similar trac-like tractor.
+In 1987, Daimler-Benz entered into a strategic cooperation with Deutz, who at the time built the Deutz INTRAC, a similar trac-like tractor.
 Joint development was carried out by Daimler-Benz (40 %) and Deutz (60 %) owned Trac-Technik-Entwicklungsgesellschaft (TTE) throughout the late 1980s, however, due to cost concerns, development was cancelled, and it was decided at Daimler-Benz to cancel the MB-trac as a result.

 In 1990, the MB-trac lineup saw its last and most powerful addition, the MB-trac 1800 intercooler.
 It was based on a 1600 turbo, but had an additional intercooler installed.
-Production ended in 1991, and Daimler-Benz sold the manufacture to Werner Forsttechnik, who developed the WF trac from the MB-trac.
+Production ended on December 17th 1991.

 Technical description

 The MB-trac comprises four different series which have distinct technical differences.
 The following description thus only gives a basic overview of the MB-trac.

 In general, the MB-trac is a trac type of agricultural tractor which is characterised by four same-size wheels, a frame undercarriage for the engine and front axle, and steerable wheels rather than articulated steering.
 The cab is installed in the center of the vehicle.
 This design allows the MB-trac to mount implements in front, on the rear axle behind the cab, and behind the rear axle.

 Despite sharing its drivetrain with the Unimog 403 or Unimog 425, the MB-trac is not a modified Unimog.
 It is distinctly different and much more suited for agricultural use, for example, due to its larger wheels.
 Unusual for an agricultural tractor, the MB-trac's front axle is coil sprung, which improves its on-road handling characteristics.

 Light-duty MB-trac models were equipped with the Mercedes-Benz OM 314 or Mercedes-Benz OM 364 four-cylinder Diesel engines and use a gearbox with 16 forward and 8 reverse gears.
 The gears are shifted using a conventional H-shift lever which is fitted with a splitter device.
 A separate gear lever is used to engage forward or reverse, and the same lever is also used to shift into a high-speed forward range, which does not exist in reverse.
 Medium-duty models are technically similar to the light-duty models but feature the Mercedes-Benz OM 352 or OM 366 six-cylinder engines.
 The heavy-duty MB-trac models were equipped with the Mercedes-Benz OM 352 or Mercedes-Benz OM 366 six-cylinder Diesel engines, and have a dedicated reverse-drive feature with a reversible cab and gearbox.